BuildFarBox/FarBox-Doc/docs/4 Advanced  API/2 account and token.markdown

 The logout URL is `/logout`, will clear the login information and jump to the homepage.

-`/login` accepte the parameters in GET method:
+`/login` accepts the parameters in GET method:

 - utc_offset: if not set, will redirect once to get it from browser; if set to `ignore`, just ignore; if other values (float type), after login, utc_offset of your account will be updated.
 - redirect: should be URL that to be redirected after login.